CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

     License FAQ (this links to the license FAQ page) Show full text (clicking this shows an explanation of the license selected) Hide full text (this appears in place of Show full text when the user clicks to view the text)

-.. _todo: license FAQ currently links to the `Licensing help guide <http://help.osf.io/m/60347/l/611430-licensing>`.
-Update this section when the text changes.

 When the user selects "No license" from the drop-down menu, the "Year" and "Copyright Holders" fields appear below the menu.